Taikoo Shing: Population and demographics

-In the 2011 census, Taikoo Shing recorded 36,796 residents.
-The median monthly rent among rental households was $18,000.
+In the 2021 census, Taikoo Shing recorded 34,799 residents.

 Apartment flats in Taikoo Shing are popular amongst buyers and speculators, and for a significant time in the 1980s and 1990s, Taikoo Shing's housing price is a general indicator of the Hong Kong's housing market health in general.
 Although in recent years, newer housing developments have eroded a bit of Taikoo Shing's once prominent status.

 The estate is also a very sought-after place to live for the Japanese and Korean expatriate communities in Hong Kong, most of which are staffed in multinational corporations based in Hong Kong.
 As a result of this significant Korean and Japanese settlement, the area has many Korean and Japanese-themed service establishments.

 Housing

 The housing in Taikoo Shing was developed in stages, with the Tsui Woo Terrace being the first ones constructed.
 In all, the estate's housing complexes are broken down into 6 terraces and 2 gardens, each with a special naming scheme.

-It is important to note that those mansions under the "garden" group are considered to be premium housing, and more expensive than those that fall under the "terrace" category.